netzjahre/rnavat/README.md

 # rnavat
+# Show RNAV waypoints of Austriad in flightradar24
-# RNAV waypoints Austria, do not use for real navigation or real flight plans !!!
+# Do not use for real navigation !!!

 This is a child of
 https://github.com/microtony/fr24-overlay-vhhk